-On Tuesday, July 28th, 2020 the Amherstburg Freedom Museum will be re-opening its doors and would like to welcome visitors to return to the museum following new safety protocols.
+On Tuesday, July 28th, 2020 the Amherstburg Freedom Museum will be re-opened its doors and would like to welcome visitors to return to the museum following new safety protocols.

 Admission is by appointment only and must be booked by calling the museum at 519-736-5433 or 1-800-713-6336.